Skip to main content

 1. When prompted 'Use Plandex Cloud or another host?', select 'Local mode host'.
 Confirm the default host, which is http://localhost:8099.

-2. If you don't have an OpenRouter account, first sign up here.
+If you're using OpenRouter.ai, first sign up here.
 Then generate an API key here.
 Set the OPENROUTER_API_KEY environment variable:

 1. In a project directory, start the Plandex REPL: